 Over a century earlier, there was huge support for the proposed Basingstoke - Wokingham Railway, which the local paper described as "a projected line, a little over 14 miles in length, which will probably do more than any other of a similar length in the South of England."
 If it had been built, it would have passed right through what is now Arborfield Garrison, under a bridge at Biggs Lane, and then over another bridge at Barkham Street.
 However, in the event, the scheme never made it through Parliament.

 There's been a major change in the pattern of work.
 A century ago, over half of the residents were 'in service' while most of the rest were in agriculture.
 Many of the residents now work in the high-tech industries of the Thames Valley.

 Berkshire Record Office is currently digitising its Enclosure Award map collection, and you are now able to see the map covering the Liberty of Newland.
 Visit www.berkshirenclosure.org.uk for the main site, or jump straight to the Newland map by clicking here.
 It'll be worth the wait.
 You'll be able to zoom in on the whole map when it's all been downloaded.

 We are keen to hear from anyone who has reminiscences of life in Arborfield, or who has old photographs that can be shared with others.
 We would love to see photos of buildings that have since been demolished or changed, or of local characters.

 One project is to fill in gaps in data from the Parish Registers, which were stolen in the mid-1970's.
 The Marriage Register covered the period from 1837.
-Although we have been able to prepare a marriage index covering the entire period (available on the data CD), we don't have the depth of information that a marriage certificate would show.
-If you have inherited an ancestor's Marriage Certificate covering this period, or if you have any old copies of Parish Magazines recording the event, please let us know so that we can transcribe the details.
+Although we have been able to prepare a marriage index covering the entire period since 1837, we don't have the depth of information that a marriage certificate would show.
+If you have inherited an ancestor's Marriage Certificate covering this period, please let us know so that we can record the details.

 Arborfield Court celebrated its Centenary in 2006.